Seattle, WA

 IT Based Tactics | ✓ |

-Seattle is the largest city in the Pacific Northwest, with approximately 725,000 residents.
+Seattle is the largest city in the Pacific Northwest, with approximately 734,000 residents.
 It is the largest city and county seat of King County, WA.
-The city has struggled with persistent and widespread prostitution and sex trafficking problems for decades, which has included multiple serial killers that have targeted sexually exploited women and youth, and cases of male sex buyers torturing individuals being sold in prostitution.
+The city has struggled with persistent and widespread prostitution and sex trafficking problems for many years, with frontier brothels established in the community in the 1850s, decades before Washington statehood.
+The legacy of the local sex trade has included multiple serial killers that have targeted sexually exploited women and youth, and cases of male sex buyers torturing individuals being sold in prostitution.
 Seattle’s reputation as an international seaport, as well its proximity to the Canadian border, are often cited by law enforcement as major factors driving the city’s prostitution and sex trafficking networks.
 The city is also noted by federal and local law enforcement to be a prominent stop on domestic pimping and human trafficking circuits, facilitated by the city’s geographic placement and the major interstate highways I-5 and I-90.
+Additional crimes associated with the local sex trade include the production and distribution of child sexual abuse materials (CSAM, often called “child pornography” in legal codes), drug abuse, rape, assault, weapons offenses, and robbery.
+A recent example from November, 2022, involved a young woman who attempted twice to escape a violent sex trafficker that including jumping out a third-story window, before being rescued by a ride-share driver who engaged in a gunfight with the offender.
+The suspect was arrested while accompanied by other women he had trafficked.
+The 20-year-old woman who escaped had been taken from California to Seattle and forced to be sexually assaulted for money.
+She first tried to escape by jumping nearly naked from the high window, and finally succeeded after running from his car and sitting topless on a highway until the ride-share driver stopped to help her.
+The victim was taken to a hospital with injuries including black eyes, broken ribs, a broken leg and spinal injuries.

 The Seattle Police Department (with occasional support from the King County Sheriff’s Office) employs several tactics to identify and apprehend local sex buyers.
 The SPD was among the first departments in the nation to use street-level reverse stings, beginning in 1974.
 Operations are now conducted on a routine basis, using one or more female undercover officers as decoys.
 Once arrested, sex buyers may be served with SOAP (Stay Out of Areas of Prostitution) orders, barring them from reentering areas of the city known for commercial sex activity.
 Depending upon the circumstances of the arrest, sex buyers may also have their vehicles impounded and be charged an additional $1,000 retrieval fee.
 Police may also release the names of arrestees to the local media, although the publication of their identities remains at the discretion of news outlets.